gersteinlab/BC-Design/README.md

 ### Step 2: Create Conda Environment

-This project has provided an environment setting file for Conda.
+This project has provided an environment setting file for **Miniconda3**.
 Users can easily reproduce the Python environment by following these commands:

 ```shell
 git clone https://github.com/gersteinlab/BC-Design.git